(St. Malo, Rennes, Carnac)

 Enjoy a private guided visit of Saint-Malo today as you explore the historical city centre and its ramparts in the company of a local knowledgeable guide.
 Walled and built with the same grey granite stone as Mont St-Michel, in the middle ages St Malo was originally a fortified island at the mouth of the Rance, controlling not only the estuary but the open sea beyond.
 Now inseparably attached to the mainland, St-Malo is the most visited place in Brittany, thanks in large part to its impressive citadelle.
 From outside the walls, the dignified ensemble of the old city might seem stern and forbidding, but passing through into the streets within the walls brings you into a busy, lively and very characterful town, packed with hotels, restaurants, bars and shops.

-From St Malo, you'll be transfered to Dinard, (approximately 20 minutes) - one of the most famous French seaside resorts in the 19th.
-Explore the city in a vintage car, an original way to discover all the richness of the area.
+From St Malo, you'll be transfered to Dinard, (approximately 20 minutes) - one of the most famous French seaside resorts in the 19th for a guided tour.

-In the afternoon, you will learn more about one of the specialities of the town of Cancale - the oyster, as you take a private guided visit of an oyster farm.
+In the afternoon, you will learn more about one of the specialities of the town of Cancale - the oyster, as you take a private guided visit of an oyster farm with 3 oysters tasting included.
 Sample some of the local delicacies and you will surely appreciate the delicate texture and aromas...
 At days end you'll be returned safe and sound to your accommodation in St Malo.

 Les Maisons de Bricourt (Relais & Chateaux Hotel), is on the outskirts of Cancale and has a wonderful restaurant inside its impressive building located on a favoured site on a headland near the town.
 As you approach through the imposing gates a driveway sweeps up towards this imposing building.
 Inside, the dining room has stunning views out over the bay and when the fog drifts in and blankets the cliffs in white then the comfort felt in the wood-panelled dining room is raised to new heights.
 Here, you will taste cooking that seeks healthy simplicity and elegance, several hot and cold shellfish and fish dishes served in a convivial atmosphere.
 There are also "dishes that change with the wind and the moon from O. Roellinger", specially conceived to allow you to taste some of the chef's classic dishes and new creations : marine, vegetable and spice dishes, cheeses from Brittany and Normandy, the sweets trolley... you are sure to enjoy this dining experience!
 Please speak to your Sales Advisor if you would like a reservation made for you at this restaurant during your time in the area.